DOI10.47051/TABD5404

 Spanish common name: Coral ornamentada.

-Recognition: ♂♂ 87.9 cmMaximum distance from the snout to the tip of the tail. ♀♀ 93 cmMaximum distance from the snout to the tip of the tail..1 In Ecuador, the majority of true coralsnakes can be distinguished from most, but not all, false coralsnakes by having brightly colored rings that encircle the body (rings evident on the belly), small eyes that are about the same size as the post-ocular scales, and no loreal scale.1,2 In the Amazon rainforest of Ecuador, Micrurus ornatissimus is one of three species in the genus having the black rings arranged in monads, rather than in triads (Fig. 1).1 The other two snakes are M. langsdorffi, which has yellow rings with black scale tips instead of black rings, and M. steindachneri, a cloud forest species that has red rings wider than the black rings.1,3 Some individuals of the false coralsnake Erythrolamprus guentheri look extremely similar to M. ornatissimus, but the false coralsnake has eyes considerably (6.4–6.6 times) larger than the adjacent preocular scales.
+Recognition: ♂♂ 87.9 cmMaximum distance from the snout to the tip of the tail. ♀♀ 104.2 cmMaximum distance from the snout to the tip of the tail..1 In Ecuador, most true coralsnakes can be distinguished from their “false” counterparts by their complete, brightly colored rings that encircle the body (continuing across the belly), small eyes roughly equal in size to the post-ocular scales, and the absence of a loreal scale.1,2 In the Ecuadorian Amazon, Micrurus ornatissimus is one of only two species in the genus with black rings arranged in monads rather than triads (Fig. 1).1 It is easily separated from the other, M. langsdorffi, which features yellow rings with black-tipped scales rather than solid black rings.1,3 The false coralsnake Erythrolamprus guentheri is a BatesianA harmless species imitates the warning coloration of a venomous one. mimic of M. ornatissimus.
+However, it can be identified by its eyes, which are significantly larger (6.4–6.6 times) than the adjacent preocular scales; in true coralsnakes, the eye and preocular scale are approximately the same size.

 Figure showing variation among individuals of Micrurus ornatissimus

-Figure 1: Individuals of Micrurus ornatissimus from Amazonian Ecuador: Limoncocha Biological Reserve, Sucumbíos province (); Yarina Lodge, Orellana province ().
+Figure 1: Individuals of Micrurus ornatissimus from Ecuador: Limoncocha Biological Reserve, Sucumbíos province (); Campamento Fruta del Norte, Morona Santiago province (); El Chaco, Napo province (); Yarina Lodge, Orellana province ().

 Reader support helps us keep the Reptiles of Ecuador book 100% free.